DeNA/mobilize-ssh/README.md

 fails in mid-copy.
 By default this is tmp/file/.
 * nodes, identified by aliases, such as `test_node`.
 This alias is what you should pass into the "node" param over in the ssh.run task.
+* default_node is where commands will be executed if no node is specified.

 Each node has:
 * a host;
 * a gateway (optional); If you don't need a gateway, remove that row from the configuration file.
-* sudoers; these are user names that are allowed to pass su_user params to the run call.
+* sudoers; these are user names that are allowed to pass user params to the run call.
 This requires passwordless sudo for the host user.
 * su_all_users true/false option, which ensures that commands are executed by the user on the Runner.
-It prefixes all commands with sudo su <user_name> before executing the command.
+It prefixes all commands with sudo su <user> before executing the command.
 This is strongly recommended if possible as it ensures users do not overstep their permissions.
 This requires passwordless sudo for the host user and accounts on the host machine for each user.